taofiktafa/taofiktafa/README.md

 I have written and published articles on computer science education and ICT integration in education.
 Here are some of my published articles:

 1. Adeyemo, S. O, Tafa, T. O. & Oyerinde, O. O. (2023).
-Effects of audio-visual aids on academic achievement in computer studies among secondary school students in North-West Nigeria.
-Zamfara International Journal of Education (ZIJE).
+Effects of audio-visual aids on academic achievement in computer studies among secondary school students in North-West Nigeria. *Zamfara International Journal of Education (ZIJE).
 Vol. 3, No. 5, P 121-127.
-ISSN 2814-1377. (https://zenodo.org/records/10431458).
+ISSN 2814-1377*. (https://zenodo.org/records/10431458).
 2. Tafa, T. O., Adeyemo, S. O, Abubakar, B. O. & Isah, K. O. (2023).
-Efficacy of information and communication technology (ICT) skills on competency level among secondary school computer teachers in Zamfara state.
-Zamfara International Journal of Education (ZIJE).
+Efficacy of information and communication technology (ICT) skills on competency level among secondary school computer teachers in Zamfara state. *Zamfara International Journal of Education (ZIJE).
 Vol. 3, No. 3, P 43-49.
-ISSN 2814-1377. (https://zenodo.org/records/10027469).
+ISSN 2814-1377*. (https://zenodo.org/records/10027469).
 3. Tafa, T. O., Adeyemo, S. O., Olowonisi, V. O. & Musa, H. (2023).
-Social media and library patronage among students of colleges of education in Nigeria.
-Journal of Nigeria academy of education (JONAED).
+Social media and library patronage among students of colleges of education in Nigeria. *Journal of Nigeria academy of education (JONAED).
 Vol. 19 No. 1, P 117-129.
-ISSN 2278-095X. (https://www.naejournal.org.ng/pdfarticles/jonaedvol_19_No1Art9.pdf).
+ISSN 2278-095X*. (https://www.naejournal.org.ng/pdfarticles/jonaedvol_19_No1Art9.pdf).
 4. Suleiman, B., Umar, S., Kalim, A., Nafiu, M. & Tafa, T. (2023).
 Effects of computer aided instruction strategy on secondary school students’ achievement and retention in mathematics toward national development.
 In A. I. Idown.
 M. G. Maitafsir, a.
 A. Bagudo & s.
 A. Tijani (eds), creitical issues in education: annexing educational theory and practice in Nigeria (pp. 339-350).
 Kaduna, Nigeria: Nasara Press Ltd. ISBN 978-978-988-178-9. (https://www.researchgate.net/publication/371965968_EFFECT_OF_COMPUTER_AIDED_INSTRUCTION_STRATEGY_ON_SECONDARY_SCHOOL_STUDENTS'_ACHIEVEMENT_AND_RETENTION_IN_MATHEMATICS).
 5. Tafa, T. O., Shuaib, A. A. & Suleiman, A. J. (2020).
-A study of cybercrimes awareness and involvement among students of tertiary institutions in Zamfara state of Nigeria.
-International Journal of Research in Education, Science and Technology.
+A study of cybercrimes awareness and involvement among students of tertiary institutions in Zamfara state of Nigeria. *International Journal of Research in Education, Science and Technology.
 Vol. 3, No. 3, P 36-44.
-ISSN 2649-7440. (https://mail.globalacademicstar.com/download/article/1137068172.pdf).
+ISSN 2649-7440*. (https://mail.globalacademicstar.com/download/article/1137068172.pdf).
 6. Tafa, T. O. (2016).
-Web-based automatic marking of programming coursework.
-West African Journal of Science and Educational Research (WAJOSER).
-Vol. 3, No. 1, P 155-168.ISSN 978-065-9725-7.
+Web-based automatic marking of programming coursework. *West African Journal of Science and Educational Research (WAJOSER).
+Vol. 3, No. 1, P 155-168.ISSN 978-065-9725-7*.
 7. Tafa, T. O., Adeyemo, S. O. & Abubakar, D. (2014).
-Design of home automation system using Arduino, Zigbee and mobile web application.
-West African Journal of Science and Educational Research (WAJOSER).
+Design of home automation system using Arduino, Zigbee and mobile web application. *West African Journal of Science and Educational Research (WAJOSER).
 Vol. 2 No. 1, P 67-77.
-ISSN 978-065-9725-7.
+ISSN 978-065-9725-7*.

 ## Conferences Attendance 📝